Hustopeče nad Bečvou: Sights

 The main landmarks of Hustopeče nad Bečvou are the church and castle.
 The Church of the Exaltation of the Holy Cross was built in the late Gothic and Renaissance styles in 1597–1611.
 There are 14 valuable statues of saints on the pillars of the enclosure wall.
 The most valuable work of art in the interior is a wooden pulpit from the mid-18th century.

 The Hustopeče nad Bečvou Castle is a Renaissance building, created by reconstruction of an older fortress for the Zierotin family.
 It was built in 1580–1596.
 Today it houses a museum.
 The castle is surrounded by a park.

-A notable technical monument is the Dutch-type windmill.
+A notable technical monument is the local Dutch-type windmill.
 In the 21st century, the building is unused.